Is Goa a wrong choice for a visit?

 - A Candlelight Dinner at Palolem Beach, Goa

 Palolem Beach, Goa takes you to a different experience.
 It is one of the most beautiful beaches in India.
 The hills, forest all inside the sea is so nice.
 Alsotry a candle light dinner on the beach

 Why black mark on Goa

 To answer this, we need to travel back to the past.
 In the 60s and 70s, Goa had had a bad reputation thanks to the Hippy Culture prevalent there.
 The tourists, especially the Westerners led an indecent lifestyle.
 Drugs, violence, all kinds of immoral activities, excessive alcoholism, all these destroyed the very peace of Goa.
 Cultivation of the drug culture was the worst.
-Naturally, tourists, especially the family travellers hesitated visiting Goa.
+Naturally, tourists, especially the family travelers hesitated to visit Goa.
 But it is a thing of the past.
 That black chapter is over and the hippy culture is gone.
 Goa is now a state since 1987.
 (Before that, it was a Portuguese colony and later a Union Territory of Government of India).
-The successive governments have taken all measures to control all these menace and for maintaining a peaceful atmosphere in the state.
+The successive governments have taken all measures to control all these menaces and for maintaining a peaceful atmosphere in the state.
 The result is clear.
 Goa is now calm and peaceful.

-So, all my dear brothers from the South India, especially the Malayali folks, please do throw your suspicious attitude on Goa and do visit the place with your loving family.
+So, all my dear brothers from South India, especially the Malayali folks, please do throw your suspicious attitude on Goa and do visit the place with your loving family.
 By blocking them from visiting Goa, you are denying them an exciting and amazing touristic diversity of the land.
 Don't they deserve to see the spectacular temple architecture, ancient churches, wildlife sanctuaries and observe an entirely different culture, taste the delicious cuisine, apart from the cool and pristine beaches?

 Hope things are clear now.
 If so, Go to the Golden Goa.